 Welcome to the American Studies Program (ASP) Class of 2015!
 You can click on the blue button to go to Student Information.
 From there, choose Academic information or Campus Life information.
 This is one of the best places to answer questions you may have.
 If you can't find the answer, please come by our office and we will help you!

-The American Studies Program (ASP) begins again on February 4 with the arrival of 123 students.
-One of the primary activities that approximately 90% of the students are most interested in joining is the Tomodachi ("friendship") Program.
+The American Studies Program (ASP) begins again on February 2 with the arrival of 131 students.
+One of the primary activities that approximately 90% of the students are most interested in doing is participating in the Tomodachi ("friendship") Program.
 Students want to connect and befriend people in the community and share their cultures with them, as well as learning about American culture.
 They will be signing up for the program in mid-March and the need for community participants is high.

 Whether you are young or old, married or single, have children or not, you have something to offer!
 The students live on the Willamette University campus and they are busy with classes and campus life, so all we ask of program participants is once a month contact with your student(s) on your schedule.
 It could be for dinner, an athletic activity, shopping, movie night, etc. Many of the students say it takes a little of the homesickness away to spend time off campus with you!